 Jim is a frequent public speaker, having presented on Capitol Hill and before other legislative bodies worldwide, to the Council on Foreign Relations, at dozens of international conferences, and on college campuses.
 He also has made numerous appearances on television and radio, including on CNN, ABC, MSNBC, CNBC, FOX, NHK (Japan), CBC, Canal + (France), National Public Radio, Radio Free Europe, Radio Free Asia and many other national and local media.
 He has been featured in print publications including Newsweek, Business 2.0, Crain’s New York and Fast Company magazine, and cited in many others.

 Jim actively advises a number of nonprofits, startup companies and investment funds.
-In 2003, he founded Incite Productions, a nonprofit that produces documentaries promoting positive social change around the world.
-He is a member of the Georgia Tech Advisory Board, which serves and advises the institute’s president, and is an Emeritus Member of the Alumni Advisory Board of the Georgia Tech School of Industrial & Systems Engineering.
-He is on the Partner Development Program Business Advisory Board of the U.S. Civilian Research & Development Foundation, a nonprofit organization authorized by Congress to promote international scientific and technical collaboration.
+Jim is a founder of Incite Productions, a nonprofit that produces documentaries promoting positive social change around the world.
+He was a member of the Georgia Tech Advisory Board, which serves and advises the institute’s president, and is an Emeritus Member of the Alumni Advisory Board of the Georgia Tech School of Industrial & Systems Engineering.
+He served as an advisor to the U.S. Civilian Research & Development Foundation, a nonprofit organization authorized by Congress to promote international scientific and technical collaboration.
 In 2008, Jim served on the Obama for America Energy & Environment Policy Team and on the Steering Committee for Cleantech and Green Business for Obama (CT4O).
-He also has served as a judge for the Emmy awards and for several international film festivals.
+He also has served as a judge for the Emmy Awards and for several international film festivals.

 Jim holds a Master of Business Administration from the Amos Tuck School at Dartmouth College and a Bachelor of Industrial & Systems Engineering from the Georgia Institute of Technology.
 He is an inductee into the Georgia Tech Academy of Outstanding Engineering Alumni and its Council of Outstanding Young Engineering Alumni, and a recipient of the 2007 Dartmouth College Martin Luther King Jr. Award for significant contribution to social justice.
 Jim is based in Boulder, Colorado.